 A senior Treasury adviser, Michael Stegman, called the move “the next step toward responsibly winding down the two mortgage-finance firms”.
-Republican critics say the move will do just the opposite, and they are upset that the Obama administration does not seem to have a plan to overhaul the mortgage finance system.
+Republican critics say the move will do just the opposite.
+They are upset that the Obama administration does not seem to have a plan to overhaul the mortgage finance system.
 Seems like there is some political conflict here.
 One representative, Scott Garrett (R., N.J.), wants to eliminate Fannie and Freddie and remove most federal backing from the mortgage market.
-Sure thing, make the heroine addict quit cold turkey…that always works.
+Sure thing, make the heroine addict quit cold turkey.
+That always works.

 Fannie Mae and Freddie Mac have been subsidizing mortgages for almost eight decades, Fannie Mae since the 1930’s and Freddie Mac since the 1970’s.
-You can’t just pull the plug all at once, which in my opinion would wreak havoc on housing prices and mortgage lending.
+You can’t just pull the plug all at once.
+In my opinion that would wreak havoc on housing prices and mortgage lending.

 However, taxpayers have paid a total of almost $188 billion into the companies so far.
 I am sure it will go higher.
 We can’t cover their losses forever.
 Luckily, both companies have started reporting profits in recent quarters after years of huge losses.
 They have been helped by stabilizing home prices and more strict underwriting requirements.